 The three-point shot changed the game of basketball since it was implemented during the 1979-1980 NBA season.
 It gave players a chance to expand their offensive weapons while opening up the paint for the big men.
 But the long ball isn't for everyone.
 It takes special skills, poise, and confidence.
-These sports stars and incredible athletes have all mastered the art of the three, and have killed it from beyond the arc, either currently, or during their illustrious NBA careers.
+These sports stars and incredible athletes have all mastered the art of the three, either currently, or during their illustrious NBA careers.

 From top NBA players like Larry Bird, Ray Allen, Steve Kerr, and Jason Kidd, to younger players raining down threes on the court today (can you say "Dame Time"?), having solid players beyond the arc is key.
 The three-point shot has become an essential part of any basketball team's game plan, and great outside shooters help keep the pressure off the big guys inside.
 Plus, game-winning threes, clutch buzzer beaters, and dramatic long shots are epic to watch and make for legendary highlight reels.
 Good three-point shooters can change the game in an instant.